zentyal/zentyal/docs/en/user/mail.rst

 Receiving and relaying mail
 ============================

-To undestand the configuration a distinction must be made between receiving mail and relaying mail.
+To understand the configuration a distinction must be made between receiving mail and relaying mail.

-Rececption is when the server accepts mail which recipient is an account that belongs to tany of he virtual mail domains managed by the server.
+Reception is when the server accepts mail which recipient is an account that belongs to any of he virtual mail domains managed by the server.
 Mail can be received from any client which will be able to connect to the server.

 In the other hand, relay is when the recipient of the mail doesn't belong to any of the managed virtual mail domains, thus requiring forwarding it to other server.
-Mail relay is restricted by default, otherwise spammers could use our server to send spam over the Internet.
+Mail relay is restricted, otherwise spammers could use the server to send spam over the Internet.

 eBox allows mail relay in two cases:

  * an authenticated user
- * a source address that has a allowed relay policy
+ * a source address that belongs to a network object which has a **allowed relay** policy

 General configuration